 \subsection{Wall-Crossing for $d=5$}

 The walls and the possible type of strictly semistable pairs are given as the following table.

 Here, the Hilbert polynomial $P(F_i)=\chi(F_i(m))=dm+\chi$ is denoted by $(d,\chi)$. \begin{rema} As in Remark \ref{rem2}, each wall-crossing locus can be described as a configuration of points on reducible quintic curves.
-That is, regarding $\bM^{\infty}(5,1)$ as the relative Hilbert scheme $\bB(5,6)$ of six points on quintic curves, the wall-crossing loci are (the strict transformations of) the locus of pairs of six points, five points, four points on a line with quartic curves at the wall $\alpha=14,9,4$, respectively, and six points on a conic curves with cubic curves at $\alpha=\frac{3}{2}$ lastly.
+That is, regarding $\bM^{\infty}(5,1)$ as the relative Hilbert scheme $\bB(5,6)$ of six points on quintic curves, the wall-crossing loci are (the strict transformations of) the locus of pairs of six points, five points, four points on a line with a quartic curve at the wall $\alpha=14,9,4$, respectively, and lastly six points on a conic curve with a cubic curve at $\alpha=\frac{3}{2}$.
 These are very similar to the wall-crossing in \cite[\S 10.5]{coskun}. \end{rema}

 \begin{theo} Let $\bM^{\alpha}(5,1)$ be the moduli space of $\alpha$-semistable pairs on $\PP^2$ with Hilbert polynomial $5m+1$.
 Then, we have the wall-crossing diagrams

 where the rational numbers $\alpha$'s are $\infty>14$, $c_0 \in (9,14)$, $c_1 \in (4,9)$, $c_2 \in (\frac{3}{2},4)$ and $0^+\in (0,\frac{3}{2})$.
 All of upper arrows are smooth blow-up morphisms. \end{theo} \begin{proof} Let us denote the first (resp. second) stable component in table by $\Lambda_1$ (resp. $\Lambda_2$).
 Note that in any cases, $\Lambda_1$ and $\Lambda_2$ are $\alpha$-stable for any $\alpha$, because there is no wall for those types.